NathanBurgessDev/Decision-Tree-Visualiser/README.md

 We have provided a CSV in `Example-CSV` to allow you to play around with the website without needing your own dataset.

+## User Manual

+A comprehensive user manual can be found [here](https://team44usermanual.netlify.app/)